wordofwarning/wordofwarning.org/current/2022-emergency/daytime/index.md

 In a coloured children's playhouse you are invited to share with me — and I with you — about our childhood, through memories, through one or a few chosen subjects, printed on cards.<br>To thank you to share your stories or to listen to mine, you will receive a party bag when you leave.

-Nicky Murmann is a Leeds-based artist working individually and collaboratively on projects (DISrupt and Queerology collectives).
+Nicky Murmann is a Leeds-based artist working individually and collaboratively on projects (DISrupt; Queerology collectives).
 They create safe environments in private, public, or art spaces in order to facilitate conversations and storytelling.
-Their working process combines a variety of media — including text, sound, and visual material — to produce performances, sound pieces, or videos.
+Their working process combines a variety of media (including text, sound, visual material) to produce performances, sound pieces, or videos.

 <a href="https://nickymurmann.com" target="_blank">nickymurmann.com</a> · <a href="https://instagram.com/nicky_murmann" target="_blank">Instagram</a>
 <hr>